npapagna/cuis-code-coverage/README.md

 It even supports arbitrary messages that return boolean objects:
 ![Code Coverage](assets/demo-boolean-message-sends.png)

+### Abstract methods

+Abstract methods (those that send #subclassResponsibility) are excluded from the code coverage analysis, because they should never be executed.

 ## Installing

 1. Make sure you have the latest updates installed: `World menu > Changes > Install New Updates`.